palomachain/paloma/README.md

 ### Upgrading from `paloma-testnet-8` to `paloma-testnet-9`

-**This new version requires `pigeon` to run on the same machine as paloma, so please follow these instructions carefully!**
+**ALERT: This new version requires `pigeon` relayer to run on the same machine as paloma, so please follow these instructions carefully!**

 1. Stop your paloma version and get 0.8.0
 ```